dndworld/dndworld.github.io/start-playing/start-playing.md

 >
 > `!transaction "reason for transaction" +Xgp +Xsp +Xcp`

-[Example] Adding Starting Gold
+=== [Example] Adding Starting Gold

+!!!
-> ℹ️ For DDB importations, Avrae should automatically handle this step.
+For DDB importations, Avrae should automatically handle this step.
 Your coin purse may sync the first time you run `!import`, so check with `!transaction` first.
->
+!!!
 > In `#transaction-log`, replace **#** with the starting gold amount.
 >
 > ```